dbos-inc/dbos-docs/docs/api-reference/contexts.md

 send<T extends NonNullable<any>>(destinationUUID: string, message: T, topic?: string): Promise<void>
 ```

-The `send()` method sends a provided message to a destination workflow identity.
-Messages can optionally be associated with a `topic` and are queued on the receiver per topic.
+This method sends a message to a destination workflow identity.
+Messages can optionally be associated with a topic and are queued on the receiver per topic.
-This method is guaranteed to send a message exactly once.
+For more information, see our [messages API tutorial](../tutorials/workflow-communication-tutorial#messages-api).

 #### workflowCtxt.recv(\[topic, timeoutSeconds\])